 Prices again escalated with the release of the 2010 Screaming Eagle.
 The wine was offered to the few customers on the mailing list lucky enough to pay $850 per bottle, or $2,550 per three pack!
 Believe it or not, the aftermarket will still reward customers selling their treasured allotment.

 Screaming Eagle has gone through a few winemakers since the estate was first created ranging from Heidi Barret, Andy Erickson and now Nick Gislason, who previously worked at Harlan Estate.
-The 29 year old Nick Gislason was officially named the winemaker at Screaming Eagle in September, 2012.
+The then 29 year old Nick Gislason was officially named the winemaker at Screaming Eagle in September, 2012.